 “But I have good landing pages that match what my keywords and ads talk about.
 Why can’t I get a positive return on my spend?!?”
 Let’s find out.

-In Google AdWords and Bing Ads, there are some cleverly placed default settings and not so obvious check boxes designed to help you
+In Google Ads and Bing Ads, there are some cleverly placed default settings and not so obvious check boxes designed to help you

 waste spend your money.